Skip Navigation

 • At the end of 5th grade, students prepare a Strengths Project and participate in a Rising Up Ceremony.

-*Siena's Silver Spring campus offers elementary grades 4-5; our Northern Virginia campus offers elementary grades 3-5.
+*Siena's Silver Spring Satellite campus offers elementary grades 3-4, our Forest Glen campus offers grade 5, and our Northern Virginia campus offers grades 3-5.

 • Students read a wide variety of authors in middle school including Kwame Alexander, Alex Gino, Lois Lowry, Jason Reynolds, Margarita Engle, Alan Gratz, and Anne Frank;